AdityaManojA/Meat-Spoilage-detection-IOT/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a proprietary license.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

 For any inquiries, please contact Aditya Manoj at [adityamanoja@gmail.com](mailto:adityamanoja@gmail.com).